s4heid/branch-switcher/README.md

 # branch-switcher

 > A GitHub App built with [Probot](https://github.com/probot/probot) which
-> updates the base ref of a pull request that has been opened against a wrong
+> updates the base ref of a pull request that has been opened against a non-preferred
 > branch.

 ## Setup